JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/technicals.md

 The formula is a follows:

 PPO = ((Long
--term EMA
-- Short
--term EMA) / Short
+-term EMA - Short
--term EMA) * 100
+-term EMA) / Short-term EMA) * 100

 **Args:**
  - <u>period (str, optional):</u> The time period to consider for historical data.